Chart Color Schemes

 Woolloomooloo performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Woolloomooloo has a high level of educational attainment, with 54.5% of residents aged 15 and above holding university qualifications.
-This is higher than the national average of 30.4% and the NSW average of 32.2%.
+Woolloomooloo has a notably higher educational attainment than national and state averages.
+Among residents aged 15+, 54.5% have university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
 Bachelor degrees are the most common at 34.5%, followed by postgraduate qualifications (16.3%) and graduate diplomas (3.7%).
-Vocational pathways account for 23.3% of qualifications among those aged 15 and above, with advanced diplomas making up 11.6% and certificates 11.7%.
+Vocational pathways account for 23.3% of qualifications, with advanced diplomas at 11.6% and certificates at 11.7%.

 Frequently Asked Questions - Education